lexilewtan/terriblelabs.github.com/source/_posts/2012-01-04-step-away-from-the-presentational-classes.markdown

-Blueprint defines a bunch of presentational classes, such as `.container` to define a grid container, `.span-x` to define a row with x columns, `.append-x` and `prepend-x` to append or prepend empty columns to a row, and much more.
+Blueprint defines a bunch of presentational classes, such as `.container` to define a grid container, `.span-x` to define a row with x columns, `.append-x` and `.prepend-x` to append or prepend empty columns to a row, and much more.
 Presentational classes.
 Sigh.

 Ingeniously, the Compass